andrewtheguy/audio_pattern_detector/README.md

 ## audio pattern detection methods

 ### default cross-correlation
-works for repeating patterns that are not too short in an audio section and are prominent enough, it won't work well for very short beep or patterns that are not loud enough in the audio section.
+Works well with repeating or non-repeating patterns that are loud enough within the audio section because it adds the normalized clip at the end of the audio section, which helps to eliminate false positives that are relatively softer than the clip, which happens often. won't work well for patterns that are too short or not loud enough within the audio section.

 ### non-repeating cross-correlation
 Works well for a pattern that is guaranteed not to be repeating within the time frame and again that is long enough,